PoomrapeeWareeboutr/ai-pathfinding/README.md

 ## Introduction

-A small project to demonstrate pathfinding algorithms for an AI agent.
+A small project to demonstrate pathfinding in an AI agent.

 ## See Visualization in p5.js